TikTok sale deadline will pass, though regulators will hold off on enforcing divestiture

 Friday’s deadline related only to the divestiture of the company.
 The administration’s efforts to ban the app have been stymied by two separate court injunctions

-Trump has railed against the Chinese ownership of the popular video app, raising national security concerns about Beijing’s ability to access data from American TikTok customers.
+Trump has railed against the Chinese ownership of the popular video app, raising national security concerns about Beijing’s ability to access data from American TikTok users.
 He gave the proposed new ownership structure with Oracle and Walmart his tentative blessing in September, but the discussion has faded from Trump’s public commentary.

 The next steps are unclear.
 The person said talks among the companies and regulators continue.